josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/importing_3d_scenes/advanced_import_settings.md

 It is possible to specify multiple animations from a single timeline as slices.
-For this to work, the model must have only one animation that is named default.
+For this to work, the model must have only one animation that is named `default`.
 To create slices, change the slice amount to something greater than zero.
 You can then name a slice, specify which frames it starts and stops on, and choose whether the animation loops or not.